0000duck/ForcesModelling/README.md

 Make the main folder as a working folder and run 'SimInitializationGP.m' for the simulation initialization.
 Afterwards, run 'SimForcesGP2020a.slx' or 'SimForces2017a.slx'.

 # Licence
-See LICENCE.txt for licencing information.
+See LICENSE.txt for licencing information.

 # Find it also at MATLAB Central File Exchange